Federal Investigators Pinpoint What Caused String Of Gas Explosions In Mass.

 When the old main was disconnected and started losing pressure, the regulators kicked in and flooded the new main with high-pressure gas.

-"As a result, natural gas was delivered to customers at pressure well about the maximum-allowable operating pressure which led to the ignition of fires and explosions in homes," the report states.
+"As a result, natural gas was delivered to customers at pressure well above the maximum-allowable operating pressure which led to the ignition of fires and explosions in homes," the report states.

-A monitoring center for Columbia Gas in Ohio apparently received warnings about high pressure shortly before the explosions started, but was not able to remotely control the valves that were causing the pressure to ratchet up.
+A monitoring center for Columbia Gas in Ohio apparently received warnings about high pressure shortly before the explosions started but was not able to remotely control the valves that were causing the pressure to ratchet up.

 The federal investigators say the work plans for the construction job were put together by a field engineer with "limited knowledge about the importance of the regulator-sensing lines or the consequences of losing the capability to sense the main pressure."